brianrahadi/quartz/content/posts/getting-your-first-cs-internship.md

 In order for your resume to be effectively parsed, you need to have a resume with one column.
 I'm not sure if you can make it work with two columns, as I have not tried, but better be safe in here.
 One page is also recommended, as recruiters do not want to spend a lot of time looking at your experiences.
 More of the explanations are here: https://www.careercup.com/resume.

 Finally, if you are looking for a recommendation, I use this famous [Jake's Resume](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs).
-It uses latex, but Overleaf has an online latex editor that makes it easy to edit it.
+It uses latex.
+Overleaf has an online latex editor that makes it easy to edit it.
 Make sure to download it as a PDF.

 Next, for the contents: Always do a grammar check and write all the bullet points in a concise way while also showing your accomplishments.
 I used the [STAR method](https://ca.indeed.com/career-advice/interviewing/star-interview-method?aceid=&gclsrc=ds&gclsrc=ds) to be able to easily outline what I have done concisely.
 If you are kind of bad at English and finding the perfect words like me, you might want to use [ChatGPT](https://openai.com/blog/chatgpt).
 You can ask them, "Reword these bullet points in a resume in a STAR format," and show your current bullet points.